parrt/cs601/lectures/threads-pp.md

 See [DemoConcurrentAtomInt](https://github.com/parrt/cs601/blob/master/lectures/code/threads/DemoConcurrentAtomInt.java).

-This is the thread safe equivalent of:
+That code is the thread safe equivalent of:

 ```java
 int n = 0;